-- 1. Using the alignment post, place the power button on the palm-rest and keyboard assembly. - 2.
+- 1. Align the screw holes on the power-button with optional fingerprint reader to the screw holes on the palm-rest and keyboard assembly. - 2.
 Replace the screw (M1.6x2) that secures the power button to the palm-rest and keyboard assembly. - 3.
-Connect the power-button cable (or the optional fingerprint-reader cable) to the connector on palm-rest and keyboard assembly. - 4.
+Connect the power-button cable (or the optional fingerprint-reader cable) to the connector on palm-rest and keyboard assembly, and close the latch to secure the cable to the palm-rest and keyboard assembly. - 4.
 Align the screw hole on the power-button bracket with the screw hole on the palm-rest and keyboard assembly. - 5.
 Replace the screw (M1.6x2) that secures the power-button bracket to the palm-rest and keyboard assembly.

+- 1. Install the I/O board.

-- 1. Install the display assembly.
+- 2. Install the display assembly.

-- 2. Install the base cover.
+- 3. Install the base cover.

-- 3. Follow the procedure in After working inside your computer.
+- 4. Follow the procedure in After working inside your computer.